CloudInnovation/salesforce-site-standard-metadata-deletion/README.md

 Delete the files
 ----------------

-Finally the point we have been waiting for, deleteing the content.
+Finally the point we have been waiting for, deleting the content.

 ```ant delete```